 We are unable to offer drop-in appointments at this time.

 How do I get my prescription refilled?

-Your provider should provide you with adequate medication to last until your next appointment.
+Your provider should provide you with adequate medication to last until your next anticipated appointment.
 If you find yourself running low and your pharmacy does not have an additional refill, please contact our office to establish a follow-up appointment.
-Appointment availability in the near term may be limited, so try to plan ahead.
+Appointment availability in the near term may be limited, so please try to plan ahead.
 Prescription requests outside of appointments may take up to two business days to complete and may be declined if there is no followup appointment scheduled.